mcreel/SNM/README.md

 # SNM
 This is a project to reduce the dimension of statistics used for Approximate Bayesian Computing or the method of simulated moments though use of neural nets.
 The project allows for creation and training of the neural net, and for calculation of the neural moments, given the trained net.
-It also provides the large sample indirect likelihood function of the neural moments, which can be used to sample from the posterior, using MCMC (provided) or SMC (not provided).
+It also provides the large sample indirect likelihood function of the neural moments, which can be used to sample from the posterior, using MCMC (simple version provided in the project), SMC (not provided), or other methods.

 The project allows for Monte Carlo investigation of the performance of estimators and the reliability of confidence intervals obtained from the quantiles samples from the posterior distribution.